US Gold Coinage – The Important 8 Piece Set

 Consider US gold coins, minted before 1933 and graded

-5 Reasons To Add The 8 Piece Set Gold Set To Your Holdings
+5 Reasons To Add The 8 Piece Gold Set To Your Holdings

-1. Many coin professionals believe high grade U.S. certified gold coins to be scarce, underrated and more importantly have the widest general appeal to the public.
-Now compare the large number of potential buyers with the small number of 8 Piece Set PCGS MS63 available today.
-This price dynamic presents a great opportunity.
+1. Many coin professionals believe high grade U.S. certified gold coins to be scarce, underrated and more importantly have the widest general appeal outside of the bullion market.
+Now compare the large number of potential buyers with the much smaller quantity of early mint state gold available today and this price dynamic presents a great opportunity.

-2. It’s also important to understand that PCGS certified gold coins are universally traded and owned and so create demand both in this country and abroad.
+2. It’s also important to understand that PCGS certified gold coins are universally traded and so create demand both in this country and abroad.
 We mean great collectors, wealthy royalty and government treasuries all value United States gold pieces, and for good reason.
-They know market after market these early gold coins remain valuable and represent true wealth and have stood the test of time.
+They understand that these early US gold coins remain valuable, represent true wealth and have stood the test of time.

-3. There could be as many as 20 million collectors of early gold coins already in place because they possess a strong psychological drive to own what is no longer available and is not easy to attain.
+3. There could be as many as 20 million collectors of early gold coins already in place because they possess a strong psychological drive to own what is no longer available and are not easy to attain.
 So a large base which appreciates and wants to own gold coins struck before 1933 is already on the books.
-New investors are the unknown dynamic which we believe will increase demand.
+And we believe today’s simple value will attract new investors and increase overall demand.

-4. The 8 piece set is a part of America’s “golden era” of numismatics in which the designs have been acknowledged as the world’s finest artistic effort.
-An important aspect, even if you’re a “bottom line” type of investor.
-And because early gold pieces are dated coins you can easily wonder if the coin in your hand was part of a fabled gold rush or an old miner’s dream or a treasure hidden away by someone seeking safety in a world of unbacked paper currency.
+4. The history behind these early gold coins makes them a part of America’s “golden era” of numismatics and the acclaimed designs are acknowledged as “classics”.
+An important consideration, even if you’re a “bottom line” type of investor.
+And because early gold pieces are dated you can easily wonder if the coin was part of a fabled gold rush, an old miner’s dream or a treasure hidden away by someone seeking safety in a world of unbacked paper currency.

 5. Let’s discuss value.
 It’s not abstract, it is a function of demand, investor base, and intrinsic or weight component.
 There are other considerations like beauty, rarity, and affordability.
-All of which have a direct bearing on a coin’s worth.
-Now try to imagine 100% of all the factors that positively impact gold coin value.
-We believe that the 8 Piece Set PCGS MS63 certified gold satisfies 95% of these factors at a price investors and collectors can still afford.
+All of which have a direct bearing on a gold coin’s worth.
+Now try to imagine all the factors that positively impact gold coin value and we believe that early 20th Century gold coins, certified PCGS MS63 satisfies many of these factors at a price investors and collectors can still afford.